bagder/uncurled/project/never-die.md

-I primarily refer people to the latest version, helping them understand that we have fixed numerous bugs since their version and that the latest is more secure and recommend etc. Explaining the situation.
+I primarily refer people to the latest version, helping them understand that we have fixed numerous bugs since their version and that the latest is more secure and recommended etc. Explaining the situation.

 In some projects I might suggest a paid support contract could be a way for a developer to take on the problem with that ancient version.